Tuvalu: Sport and leisure

 A traditional sport played in Tuvalu is kilikiti, which is similar to cricket.
 A popular sport specific to Tuvalu is Te ano (The ball), which is played with two round balls of 12 cm diameter.
 Te ano is a traditional game that is similar to volleyball, in which the two hard balls made from pandanus leaves are volleyed at great speed with the team members trying to stop the ball hitting the ground.
 Traditional sports in the late 19th century were foot racing, lance throwing, quarterstaff fencing and wrestling, although the Christian missionaries disapproved of these activities.

-The popular sports in Tuvalu include kilikiti, Te ano, association football, futsal, volleyball, handball, basketball and rugby union.
+The popular sports in Tuvalu include kilikiti, Te ano, association football, futsal, volleyball, handball, basketball and rugby sevens.
 Tuvalu has sports organisations for athletics, badminton, tennis, table tennis, volleyball, football, basketball, rugby union, weightlifting and powerlifting.
 At the 2013 Pacific Mini Games, Tuau Lapua Lapua won Tuvalu's first gold medal in an international competition in the weightlifting 62 kilogram male snatch.
 (He also won bronze in the clean and jerk, and obtained the silver medal overall for the combined event.)
 In 2015, Telupe Iosefa received the first gold medal won by Tuvalu at the Pacific Games in the powerlifting 120 kg male division.

 Football in Tuvalu is played at club and national team level.
 The Tuvalu national football team trains at the Tuvalu Sports Ground in Funafuti and competes in the Pacific Games.
 The Tuvalu National Football Association is an associate member of the Oceania Football Confederation (OFC) and is seeking membership in FIFA.
 The Tuvalu national futsal team participates in the Oceanian Futsal Championship.